Zondax/izari-filecoin/README.md

 yarn format
 ```

-Finally, in order to run tests, just do it by simply running the next command
+Finally, in order to run tests, just do it by simply running the next command.
 ```yarn
 yarn test
 ```

+**Notes**
+- Please, there are some env vars you need to set first in order to run the tests.
+Check it first.

 ## Tests